 We will strengthen our succession planning, work to grow our own talent wherever possible, and aim to create a positive working environment.
 We will continue to improve our office, make the best use of technology and support modern, flexible working practices.
-We are fully committed to equality, diversity and inclusion and will ensure we provide a supportive, welcoming, inclusive and fair work environment.
+We are fully committed welcoming, to equality, inclusive and diversity a d fair work e nd inclusion environmer on and nt. will ensure we provide а supportive Dalmuir Park Housing Association can provide this document on request, in different languages and